What's in My Water?

 The Savannah River, our primary water source, contains a variety of naturally occurring minerals and organic substances.
-The EPA and SCDHEC maintain water quality standards to ensure a healthy water supply.
-BJWSA not only meets these regulations, but also routinely reaches higher standards set by the American Water Works Association.
+The Environmental Protection Agency (EPA) and South Carolina Department of Health and Environmental Control (SCDHEC) maintain water quality standards to ensure a healthy water supply.
+The Beaufort-Jasper Water and Sewer Authority (BJWSA) not only meets these regulations, but also routinely reaches higher standards set by the American Water Works Association.

-For for a more comprehensive list of what’s in our finished water, check out the Finished Water Results 2019.
+For a more comprehensive list of what's in our finished water, check out the Finished Water Results (PDF).